-The Discovery Translation Fund 2.0 assists the commercialisation of new technologies and innovations from The Australian National University (ANU) and University of Canberra (UC).
+The Discovery Translation Fund assists the commercialisation of new technologies and innovations from The Australian National University (ANU), the University of Canberra (UC) and Charles Sturt University (CSU).
 It is managed on behalf of these Canberra region research and education institutions by ANU Connect Ventures (ANUCV).
-The goal of DTF 2.0 is to help bridge the critical funding gap between discovery research and the commercial development of new technologies or the establishment of new ventures.
+The goal of DTF is to help bridge the critical funding gap between discovery research and the commercial development of new technologies or the establishment of new ventures.

 Grants can be awarded up up to $50,000 per project, with funding above $50,000 considered for projects of exceptional commercial potential.
 Funding above $50,000 on any one project can only be awarded conditionally and will be accessible only on the demonstration of a significant commercial milestone.